 Weighing in at under 3 pounds, as soon as you unbox the SuperTooth Disco speaker and see it in its long, sleek velcro carrying case, you almost immediately want to have a barbecue in the park or a backyard party to use it with.
-In these scenarios, the speaker is ideal, pairing easily to any bluetooth-enabled device to turn the songs you store on your phone into content that can be broadcasted loudly to share with your friends or enjoy while at home.
-Packaged with a charging cable and a 3.5mm cord to use in a wired environment, SuperTooth prepared for every possible way to use the speaker.
+In these scenarios, the speaker is ideal, pairing easily to any Bluetooth-enabled device to turn the songs you store on your phone into content that can be broadcasted loudly to share with your friends or enjoy while at home.
+Packaged with a charging cable and a 3.5mm cord to use in a wired environment, SuperTooth is prepared for every possible way to use the speaker.
 Jam-packed with features, this speaker is definitely among the highly-rated Bluetooth speakers.

-With a 12 watt subwoofer and 2 8 watt speakers, the SuperTooth Disco really does have a powerful sound to it.
+With a 12-watt subwoofer and two 8-watt speakers, the SuperTooth Disco really does have a powerful sound to it.
 For personal use, I find it’s more than capable of blasting my music at roughly a quarter of the maximum volume with the bass boost on.
-Obviously requiring more energy to run with higher volumes, this setting gets me about 15 hours of continuous play, which is certainly more than I’ve ever needed to run in a wireless environment.
+Requiring more energy to run with higher volumes, this setting gets me about 15 hours of continuous play, which is certainly more than I’ve ever needed to run in a wireless environment.

-The sound is dominant coming from thisspeaker, as well.
-There are some minor quirks to it that have made my listening experience less than optimal, however.
+The sound is dominant coming from this speaker, as well.
+Some minor quirks to it have made my listening experience less than optimal, however.
 The subwoofer is located on the back-left of the speaker, meaning that the bass tends to be more dominant on one side than the other, and without the boosted bass, a slight tinny rattle of more treble-focused instruments is easily audible.
 I was able to fix this problem by putting the speaker in a more acoustic-friendly room with minimal furniture and a tile floor, but these problems keep the speaker from being truly utilitarian.
 Our Tego Audio Cera review showcases a Bluetooth speaker with great sound quality.

-The speaker looks and works great for the most part however, is easy portable, and can even be gripped in one hand.
-It’s lightweight, comes with a nice black carrying case with a velcro front for tweaking volume and changing tracks as well as a back velcro flap so that it can be charged or connected to a wired device without having to remove it from its case, as well as a vent for the subwoofer to both draw in and expel air.
+The speaker looks and works great for the most part however, is easily portable, and can even be gripped in one hand.
+It’s lightweight, and comes with a nice black carrying case with a velcro front for tweaking volume and changing tracks as well as a back velcro flap so that it can be charged or connected to a wired device without having to remove it from its case, as well as a vent for the subwoofer to both draw in and expel air.
 It pairs very easily to every device I’ve tried to connect it with, including one evening in which I had two people jockeying for the DJ position with their phones.
 They were able to switch their pairing back and forth quickly without a large lull in the tunes.
 For a Bluetooth speaker with streaming capabilities, read through our Sonos Play:3 review.

 The SuperTooth Disco isn’t really a suitable solution for your computer desk or entertainment center, but is just fine to keep you entertained in the kitchen or across the bathroom while you’re in the shower.
-Out in a public setting like a camping trip or even for an old school-style ghetto blaster experience, the SuperTooth Disco shines head and shoulders against just about any other solution.
-With one of the most amazing battery lifes I’ve ever encounted and a very powerful blast of audio, the SuperTooth Disco will do wonders as an upgrade from on-board speakers on your phone, tablet, or laptop.
+Out in a public setting like a camping trip or even for an old-school-style ghetto blaster experience, the SuperTooth Disco shines head and shoulders against just about any other solution.
+With one of the most amazing battery lives I’ve ever encountered and a very powerful blast of audio, the SuperTooth Disco will do wonders as an upgrade from onboard speakers on your phone, tablet, or laptop.

 The SuperTooth Disco is available from Amazon for $117.18.